 The Cayman Islands National Archive (CINA) is dedicated to preserving the documentary history of the Cayman Islands and its people.

-CINA’s operations have many facets.
-Not only is the National Archive charged with operating a Government Records Centre and providing a records management service to the Public Service, CINA is also responsible for collecting, preserving and making available the archival records that form the Historical Collections.
+The National Archive's operations have many facets.
+Not only is the Archive charged with operating a Government Records Centre and providing a records management service to the Public Service, CINA is also responsible for collecting, preserving and making available the archival records that form the Historical Collections.

 The National Archive takes a holistic approach to research.
 Archives pertaining to the Cayman Islands flow into the Historical Collections from Government agencies, private donations, copies of records identified within the holdings of overseas institutions and our Oral History Programme.
 To further enhance the client experience, the Archive has a large reference library making our facility a single site for research.
 We offer our clients both primary and secondary sources for the genealogist to the academic researcher.